rbarberop/community/tutorials/mender_gcp_ota_demo/index.md

 ![image alt text](images/Mender-on10.png)

-Once the deployment is finished you should be able to see the deployment successful from the Mender Dashboard and the new release of the software update should be deployed on the mender client which can be confirmed by logging into the device and running "mender -show-artifact" should output “release-2”.
+Once the deployment is finished you should be able to see the deployment successful from the Mender Dashboard and the new release of the software update should be deployed on the device which can be confirmed by logging into the device and running "mender -show-artifact" should output “release-2”.

 This completes the tutorial where you have successfully deployed Mender OTA solution on Google Cloud Platform including building Mender Yocto custom embedded OS image for Raspberry Pi device and integrated with Google Cloud IoT Core solution.